-If you or a loved one has lost a limb due to the fault of another then you may be able to bring a claim for compensation.
-Call our injury and medical negligence lawyers on Freephone: 0808 164 0808 for a free, no-obligation chat or complete the request a call back form to start a free case assessment.
+If you or a loved one has lost a limb due to the fault of another, call our limb loss and amputation lawyers on 0808 164 0808 for a free, no-obligation chat.
+Or, you can complete the request a call back form to start a free case assessment and we will call you at a time that suits.

-Our Catastrophic Personal Injury (PI) and Medical Negligence lawyers are specialists in Amputation and Limb loss compensation claims.
-In addition to seeking compensation for the amputation injury itself we work with amputees to help provide legal assistance in terms of prosthesis, employment issues, rehabilitation, vehicle adaptations and home adaptations.
+As experts in personal injury and medical negligence claims, we understand the confusion that can arise with making claims and how the process works.
+In addition to seeking compensation for the amputation injury itself, we work with amputees to help provide legal assistance in terms of prosthesis, employment issues, rehabilitation, vehicle adaptations and home adaptations.
+Ultimately, we want to make sure you feel supported and safe when taking legal action for your injuries.

 Amputation can occur following accidents such as: